 Ernest Hemingway was the first popular author to make Key West his home, and a wealth of sites are associated with his decade-long presence.
 Among them is Casa Antigua, 314 Simonton St., where he stayed during his initial 1928 visit.
 Fortuitously delayed on the island because an expected automobile had not been delivered, he worked on “A Farewell to Arms” while residing at the onetime Trevor and Morris Apartments above the dealership.
-Now restored to feature a Caribbean gift shop and a spectacular atrium garden, the unique property is currently open for garden tours.
+The property was later transformed into a distinctive private home with a spectacular atrium garden.

 The best-known Hemingway heritage site is the Spanish colonial villa at 907 Whitehead St. where he lived through December 1939.
 Now a registered National Historic Landmark, it is open to the public as the Ernest Hemingway Home & Museum.
 Its notable features include the island’s first swimming pool and a colony of cats, many of them six-toed, that are supposedly descended from a sea captain’s feline given to the author.

 Hemingway wrote many of his classic works in the second-story studio that adjoins the Whitehead Street house.
 Among them were “Death in the Afternoon,” “For Whom the Bell Tolls,” “The Snows of Kilimanjaro” and “The Short Happy Life of Francis Macomber.”
 He used Depression-era Key West as the locale for “To Have and Have Not” — his only novel set in the United States.